Enrique Reyes (baseball)

-José Enrique Reyes García (born 20 October 1962), nicknamed "Che", is a Mexican professional baseball manager and former catcher who currently serves as manager for the Rieleros de Aguascalientes of the Mexican League.
+José Enrique Reyes García (born 20 October 1962), nicknamed "Che", is a Mexican professional baseball manager and former catcher.
 Reyes had a modest playing career, spending nine seasons in the Mexican League, but is better known for his success as a manager.
 His accomplishments include a Mexican League championship, a gold medal at the 2018 U-23 Baseball World Cup, gold at the 2023 Central American and Caribbean Games and a bronze medal at the 2023 Pan American Games as manager of the Mexico national baseball team.

 Playing career

 Reyes was born on 20 October 1962 in Perlas Negras in the municipality of Tlalixcoyan, Veracruz.
 He made his professional debut in the Mexican League in 1983 as a catcher for the Tecolotes de Nuevo Laredo, where he played for seven seasons.
 In 1990, he joined the Industriales de Monterrey for one season before signing with the Rieleros de Aguascalientes in 1991, where he played until 1992, retiring at the end of the season.

 In his Mexican League career, he recorded 472 hits, 169 runs, 18 home runs, 196 RBI with a .240 batting average in 706 games.